-- an impaired loan if the facility meets the criteria for impairment as detailed above; or - as past due where the facility is assessed as well secured.

-For the purposes of this report, past due loans represent the full amount of the loan outstanding, not just the amount that is past due.
+- impaired facility if it meets the criteria for impairment as detailed above; or - past due where the facility is assessed as well secured.
+For the purposes of this report, past dues represent the full amount outstanding, not just the amount that is past due.